Resources and support programs to help businesses avoid layoffs, and to provide support to employees unable to work due to COVID-19.

 - Their employer has directed them not to work due to concern about their exposure to others

-- They need to provide care to their minor child or a dependent adult who is their child or former foster child for a reason related to COVID-19, including a school, daycare or similar facility closure
+- They need to provide care to their child, dependent adult, or another family member for a reason related to COVID-19, including a school, daycare or similar facility closure

 - They are outside of BC and unable to return to work due to travel or border restrictions